Skip to main content

 Course outline: Students will gain experience in all areas of Graphic Design from identifying design problems, investigating a problem, creating concepts, as well as realising those concepts in fully working prototypes.
 Project and topics include:

 • Students will be given a design brief.
-They will select and use formal and free-hand drawing techniques appropriate to the subject including: assembled, exploded and cut-away, orthographic drawing in first and third angle projection, dimensioning, isometrics, including circles and arcs, perspective, using one and two points Students will have an introduction on how to apply correct drawing techniques.
+They will select and use formal and free-hand drawing techniques appropriate to the subject including assembled, exploded and cut-away, orthographic drawing in first and third angle projection, dimensioning, isometrics, including circles and arcs, perspective, using one and two points Students will have an introduction on how to apply correct drawing techniques.
 They will then learn how to use CAD and CAM by using appropriate software programs, such as Sketchup, as well as 2D design and use CAM (the laser cutter) to make small prototypes of their chosen design

 • Accepted techniques of rendering will be covered and these will then be applied to enhance the visual appeal of presentation drawings

 • Students will learn how to go about answering a design brief.
 They will produce prototype CAD and physical models to give them a better understanding of the challenges that this brings.
-They will have to choose suitable materials and finishes in order to create a successful solution
+They will have to choose suitable materials and finishes to create a successful solution

 • Students will learn how advances in technology impact upon the evolution of design.
-Students will learn how to demonstrate an understanding of the need of designers to consider physical, cultural and aesthetic needs.
+Students will learn how to demonstrate an understanding of the need of designers to consider physical, cultural, and aesthetic needs.
 Students will also discover how product and graphic designers and engineers shape aspects of the man-made environment and show appreciation of the economic implications of design decision-making

 Methods of assessment: Students will be assessed by an end-of-year examination (70%) and a major design-based project (30%).
-The brief for the project will be negotiated by the student and teacher to ensure suitability, but will be developed from a teacher-given context.
+The brief for the project will be negotiated by the student and teacher to ensure suitability but will be developed from a teacher-given context.
 The examination consists of two papers: a common core paper (testing graphical ability) and a communication paper (testing the problem solving and designing).

-Special equipment and costs: All students will require an A3 folio to keep project work in, as well as the basic Graphics kit (approximate cost $60).
+Special equipment and costs: All students will require an A3 folio to keep project work in, as well as the basic Graphics kit (approximate cost $65).
 An A3 drawing board and set squares are strongly advised.

 Form 5 Trades and Construction – Pre-Q Core